-- Average time from corticosteroid injection to trigger release surgery was shorter for fingers that developed a deep infection (63 days) compared with those that developed no infection (183 days).
+- The average time from corticosteroid injection to trigger release surgery was shorter for fingers that developed a deep infection (63 days) compared with those that developed no infection (183 days).

-Conclusions: Preoperative corticosteroid injections are associated with a small but statistically significantly increased rate of deep infection after trigger finger release surgery.
-The risk for postoperative deep infection seems to be time dependent and greater when injections are performed within 90 days of surgery, especially in the 31- to 90-day postinjection period.
+Conclusions: Preoperative corticosteroid injections are associated with a small but statistically significant increased rate of deep infection after trigger finger release surgery.
+The risk for postoperative deep infection seems to be time-dependent and greater when injections are performed within 90 days of surgery, especially in the 31- to 90-day post-injection period.

 Percutaneous Release of the Trigger Finger

 A recommended surgery for trigger finger is the Percutaneous Release.
 Many surgeons do not like this surgery as they prefer an open surgery.
-In the Percutaneous Release procedure a needle is used to go into the A1 pulley and shave down the tendon.
-In the open surgery an incision is made to open up the hand so the surgeon can explore if there are more problems present.
+In the Percutaneous Release procedure, a needle is used to go into the A1 pulley and shave down the tendon.
+In open surgery, an incision is made to open up the hand so the surgeon can explore if there are more problems present.
 Like ligament damage.

 - In this study, patients with trigger fingers who underwent percutaneous release operations were evaluated for short and long-term outcomes.

-- The thirty-nine patients (avergae age 54) of this study were evaluated for digital nerve injury (hypoesthesia), recurrence, painful scar, and tendon rupture.
+- The thirty-nine patients (average age 54) of this study were evaluated for digital nerve injury (hypoesthesia), recurrence, painful scar, and tendon rupture.